ashokponkumar/cloud-monitoring/alerts/rules.md

 	* Token is the UAA or IAM authentication token, or the API key.

 	* Space is the GUID of the space.

-It is only required when you use a UAA token.
+	* METRICS_ENDPOINT represents the entry point to the service.
+Each region has a different URL.
+To get the list of endpoints per region, see [Endpoints](/docs/services/cloud-monitoring/send_retrieve_metrics_ov.html#endpoints).

     For example,

 	```
-	curl -XPOST -d @s-rule-1.json --header "X-Auth-User-Token:iam ${Token}" https://metrics.ng.bluemix.net/v1/alert/rule
+	curl -XPOST -d @$RULE_FILE --header "X-Auth-User-Token:iam ${Token}" https://metrics.ng.bluemix.net/v1/alert/rule
 	```
 	{: screen}